 During the 1990 World Cup final held in Italy, Romário was only able to play a minor role in the competition due poor match fitness after just recovering from a broken leg.
 But Romário redeemed himself four years later in the USA World Cup, where he netted five goals and could arguably been the biggest star of the tournament in which Brazil collected their record breaking 4th World Cup title.
 In hindsight Romário was one of the main figures in the Brazilian team, but it was not far away that he had been overlooked due to a schism with the coach Parreira.

 The world could witness the finesses of Romário.
 His astonished ball control and ability with a Maradona-like physiognomy and body movement.
 He had a pattnetly way of going through a defender with the eright foot rolling the boll to the left of his body's direction.
 In comparison to another South American striker, Gabriel Batistuta, Romário wasn’t using much power to score, instead roll the ball in with a light touch.

 In 1995, Romário made a move to Brazilian Club Flamengo.
-During his five year stay at the club, he had two rather unsuccessful spells in Spain with FC Valencia.
-However, things were a bit different at home.
-Two years after signing for the club, Romário once again assisted Brazil in securing another Copa America title by forming a lethal striking force with his teammate Ronaldo.
+During his five-year stay at the club, he had two rather unsuccessful spells in Spain with FC Valencia.
+Yet, things were a bit different at home.
+Two years after signing for the club, Romário once again assisted Brazil in securing another Copa América title by forming a lethal striking force with his teammate Ronaldo.
 Unfortunately, the following year, Romário was not selected for the national squad bound for the World Cup in France due to the fact that he was unfit for play.

 In the year 2000, Romário moved to Brazilian club Vasco da Game where it all started for him and managed to lead them to the Brazilian league title and 'Copa Merscour’.
 Romário netted 41 goals in a mere 46 appearances for the club.
 Later on Romário moved to Fluminense and after that a short and unhappy spell in Qatar at Al Sadd.